-When ADP3210 operates in single-phase RPM mode, its switching frequency is not controlled by the master clock, but by the ripple voltage on the COMP pin.
-The PWM1 pin is set high each time the COMP pin voltage rises to a voltage limit determined by the VID voltage and the external resistance connected from Pin RPM to ground.
-Whenever

-PWM1 pin is high, an internal ramp signal rises at a slew rate programmed by the current flowing into the RAMP pin.
+When ADP3207C operates in single-phase RPM mode, its switching frequency is not controlled by the master clock, but by the ripple voltage on the COMP pin.
+The PWM1 pin is set high each time the COMP pin voltage rises to a voltage limit determined by the VID voltage and the external resistance connected between Pin RPM and ground.
+Whenever PWM1 pin is high, an internal ramp signal rises at a slew rate programmed by the current flowing into the RAMP pin.
 Once this internal ramp signal hits the COMP pin voltage, the PWM1 pin is reset to low.